saifrashed/sustainability-dashboard/README.md

 # Sustainability Dashboard

-This example app shows how to create a Spring Boot API and display its data with an Angular UI.

 Please read the  technical documentation in the docs folder for in depth information about the workings of the sustainability dashboard.

 <img src="https://sustainability-client.herokuapp.com/assets/images/background/home.png" alt="sustainability-dashboard" >